-We develop this more formally by modeling a first-stage adoption decision in Appendix A, but the result is quite intuitive.
+We develop this more formally by modeling a first-stage adoption decision in Appendix C, but the result is quite intuitive.
 Whenever firms choose the same pricing frequency, Bertrand prices result.
 Each firm has a unilateral incentive to move away from symmetric technology, and they would do so if the cost to change technology were not prohibitively high.
 A firm may adopt costly technology even if its rival gains more from the outcome, as the firm prefers this outcome to the world in which neither firm adopts.
 Conversely, a firm may even pay to downgrade its technology to avoid the Bertrand outcome.
 In other words, firms may be willing to disadvantage themselves relative to their rivals to gain the benefits of softened price competition.
-For these reasons, we might not expect simultaneous price-setting behavior to hold in equilibrium.32
+For these reasons, we might not expect simultaneous price-setting behavior to hold in equilibrium.32 market-specific technological constraints that limit the frequency of price changes.

-We have shown in Section I that, consistent with the incentives described above, asymmetric pricing technology is a key feature of major online retailers.
-In other settings factors outside of the model may allow firms to maintain symmetric frequencies in equilibrium, such as the benefits of adapting to time-varying demand conditions (so-called "dynamic pricing") or market-specific technological constraints that limit the frequency of price changes.
+We have shown in Section 2 that, consistent with the incentives described above, asymmetric pricing technology is a key feature of major online retailers.
+In other settings, factors outside of the model may allow firms to maintain symmetric frequencies in equilibrium, such as the benefits of adapting to time-varying demand conditions (so-called "dynamic pricing") or